smithr38atwit/smithr38atwit/README.md

 - 🔭 I'm currently working on an [LED matrix controller](https://github.com/smithr38atwit/LED-Matrix)
 - ⚡ Fun fact: I like to watch Formula 1 and occassionally take my 2008 Mazdaspeed3 to autocross

+_More info about my projects and experience can be found on my [portfolio website](https://smithr38atwit.github.io/)_

 ## Languages/Frameworks

 ![React](https://img.shields.io/badge/-React-blue?logo=react&logoColor=white)